Running across the Grand Canyon to get his mojo back

 I’ve known O’Neill for years, a smoothly talented junior from around my old breeding ground of Dundrum, who in 2010 announced himself as one of our most exciting distance running prospects when winning a European Cross Country gold medal with the Irish under-23 team.

-They all appeared on the Late Late Show the following Friday, and the least of anyone’s expectations at that stage was that someday he’d run in the Olympics.
+They all appeared on the Late Late Show the following Friday, and the least of anyone’s expectations at that stage was that some day he’d run in the Olympics Games.

-Because he’s always thought outside the athletics box, three years ago his natural entrepreneurial streak earned him a spot as one of the youngest contestants on RTÉ’s Dragons’ Den, winning a €30,000 investment for his start-up on-line sporting apparel company.
+Because he’s always thought outside the athletics box, three years ago his natural entrepreneurial streak earned him a spot as one of the youngest contestants on RTÉ’s Dragons’ Den, where he managed to win a €30,000 investment for his start-up online sporting apparel company.

+Then, around this time last year, that acumen helped him realise this running business just wasn’t going to cut it anymore.

+So he retired, aged 28, his best years possibly still ahead of him, but with reality biting much harder than any hope of making Rio.

-What followed was the often irrepressible low of a post-Olympic year, well flagged for those who get to compete, not so well documented for those who’ve tried just as hard to qualify but to be left with nothing at all.
+What followed was the often irrepressible low of a post-Olympic year, which is well flagged for those who get to compete, but not so well documented for those who tried just as hard to qualify and were left with nothing at all.

+“Since I was 14 or 15, I’ve always been ‘the runner’, so it was difficult facing into that transition,” he said.

 Setting out at noon meant running into the hottest part of the day, but at least it meant returning under the cover of darkness, in the coolness of the night.

 The only way into the canyon is by the narrow trial; the only way out in an emergency is by helicopter.
-There are water taps on the route but no guarantee they’ll work, the extreme changes in both temperature and altitude soon fooling the body and mind into thinking things it shouldn’t.
+There are water taps on the route but no guarantee they’ll work.
+What’s more, the extreme changes in both temperature and altitude can fool the body and mind into thinking things it shouldn’t.
 One half-foot in the wrong place would result in serious injury, or death.

 “Sometimes with competitive runners there’s a bit of snobbery, in terms of fitness, what we think we’re able to do.
 This shot the lights out on that.
 ‘Ah, I used to run 100 miles week, 13:40 for 5k, this will be easy . . .’
 But not at all.
 This was the worst I’ve ever felt.